Search by Keyword

 American Releases

+After Dave Dexter Jr. of Capitol Records refused to release the song primarily because of John's harmonica, Vee-Jay Records agreed to release "Please Please Me" in the US on February 7th, 1963.
 No better song could have been given the privilege of becoming the a-side of the first Beatles' single in America.
-This occurred on February 7th, 1963, released on Vee-Jay records.
-There was nearly a month-long gap after its release in Britain (on January 11th) due to Capitol records refusing the song outright and Vee-Jay’s reluctance to release it, being that The Beatles were unknowns in the US.
+There was nearly a month-long gap after its release in Britain (on January 11th, 1963) due to Vee-Jay’s reluctance to release it, being that The Beatles were unknowns in the US.
 This delay was understandable since British acts were prone not to do well in the US up to that time.
 But when the song topped most of the British charts, most likely due to their ability to promote the song in the UK with live performances and national TV exposure, Vee-Jay thought to take the chance and release it in America.

 Although WLS in Chicago did give the song airplay (February 8th, 1963 being the date of the first time The Beatles were heard on American radio), as well as placing for a couple weeks in their local charts, the single failed to take hold nationally.
 The song did not appear at all on the Billboard Hot 100, nor on any other national charts in the US.
 This was just as well, since the artist listed on the label, as well as on promotional ads, was misspelled as “The Beattles.”
 The lucky 7,310 people who had obtained a copy through the years now have a highly prized collector's item (if it's in good shape, that is).